What is ProAir Respiclick and how is it used?

 How should I use PROAIR RESPICLICK?

-- For detailed instructions, see “Instructions for Use” at the end of this Patient Information.
+- For detailed instructions on how to use the inhaler, see “Instructions for Use” at the end of this Patient Information.

 - Use PROAIR RESPICLICK exactly as your doctor tells you to use it.